cbluesprl/moodle-local_quickregister/README.md

 ## Installation
 Copy files in local/quickregister of your Moodle directory.

+## Usage
+### Required Moodle Settings
+Go to Administration > Plugins > Authentication > Manage Authentication Set the field "registerauth" to 'Email-based self-registration'.
+Otherwise, the plugin will throw an error 'Sorry, you may not use this page.'.
+### Plugin usage
+Go to Administration > Plugins > Local : Quickregister link generator

 ## Campaign plugin
 This plugins also works with local_campaign plugin (https://moodle.org/plugins/local_campaign), if enabled you can add current campaign in registration data.